 Course Code Course Credit Content of Subject 40COM001 High Energy Accelerator Science Seminar 1 2 Active fields of accelerator related science, such as elementary particles, nuclear physics, materials science and life science etc., will be presented by front-line researchers.
 40COM002 High Energy Accelerator Science Seminar 2 2 Active fields of accelerator related science, such as elementary particles, nuclear physics, materials science and life science etc., will be presented by front-line researchers.
 40ACS001 Introduction to Accelerators 1 2 General introduction to accelerators in omnibus- style classes for specific fields by the experts and given in Japanese.
 40ACS002 Introduction to Accelerators 2 2 General introduction to accelerators in omnibus- style classes for specific fields by the experts and given in English.
 40ACS003 Seminar on Introduction to Accelerators 1 2 General introduction to accelerators in omnibus- style seminars and practicals for specific fields by the experts and given in Japanese.
 40ACS004 Seminar on Introduction to Accelerators 2 2 General introduction to accelerators in omnibus- style seminars and practicals for specific fields by the experts and given in English.
 40ACS005 Radiation Physics 2 This class is on the basic topics about generation of radiation ray and interaction of radiation and matter.
 1. Structure of atom and ionization 2.
 Structure of nucleus 3.
 Decay of radioactive nucleus 4.
 Nuclear interaction 5.
 Interaction of x ran and gamma ray 6.
 Interaction of beta ray 7.
 Interaction of proton ray and alpha ray 8.
 Interaction of neutron 9.
 Transfer of energy to material 10.
 Quantity and unit of radiation ray.
 40ACS006 Fundamentals of electromagnetism for particle accelerators 2 Lectures on basics of electromagnetism necessary to understand accelerators will be given.
 Contents: Vector Analysis /Static electromagnetic field /Maxwell equations /Transmission of electromagnetic field /Waveguides and resonant cavities/Radiation from charged particles /Interaction between charged particles and material (electromagnetic field).
-40ACS007 Analytical Dynamics 2 This course introduces practical techniques for the simulation and understanding of dynamical systems with special emphasis on accelerators.
+40ACS007 Analytical Dynamics 2 In this lecture, single-particle dynamics in phase space wil be discussed for understanding linear and nonlinear beam-phenomena in an accelerator.
 40ACS008 Foundations of Data Science 1 This course introduces the statistical processing for Big Data, Multivariate analysis, Machine Learning, in particular, the principles of Deep Learning and its application with exercise.